-- Next, you may click “Search Listings” on the drop-down menu and input specifics about what you’re looking for.
+- Next, you may click “Search Listings” on the same drop-down menu and input specifics about what you’re looking for.

 Please know that all lease advertisers have the ability to edit or delete their own ads at any time.
 If you hear a complaint from an advertiser that their listing is old, please encourage them to remove it to avoid further unwanted calls and to prevent other hunters from wasting their time.
 Please let me know as well and I’ll remove it if they don’t.

 I hope you find this information useful.
-I understand that finding a new lease can be a daunting task, but patience and diligence will generally pay off.
+I understand that finding a new lease can be a daunting task, but patience and diligence will pay off.
 Please let me know if you have difficulty with anything or if you ever have any questions.
 I’m always happy to assist you.